astrosonic/community-website/docs/rneed.md

 We are looking for only some of the above stated requirements.
 We understand that it would be very unfair if we ask a cybersecurity analyst to have an experience in design suites and a frontend designer to have an experience in C++.
 We would not do that.
 You are in for a quick chat about your interests and objectives if you satisfy any three (or more) of the above stated requirements before we welcome you in our community.

+!!! warning "Keep in mind"
+    In picking the three modest requirements from above, kindly consider two technical skills and one non-technical skill.
+Of course this is a bare minimum and you are free to have as many skills up your sleeve as you want.

 We will try our best to avoid unpleasantness so kindly note

 * You should not look for any kind of monetary advantage from any contribution